eleleung/cits3002/README.md

 Considerations for trust:
 * How to associate a given client with an already uploaded certificate?
-* Should only members of the circle be allowed to donload files?
+* Should only members of the circle be allowed to download files?